ibm-cloud-docs/openshift/openshift_routes.md

 ## Setting up public routes
 {: #routes-setup}

-To set up routes to publicly expose apps:
+To set up routes to publicly expose apps in version 4.3 and 3.11 clusters:
 {: shortdesc}

 1. Create a Kubernetes `ClusterIP` service for your app deployment.
 The service provides an internal IP address for the app that the router can send traffic to.